 Courses offered in the past four years.

 ▹ indicates offered in the upcoming term[s]

-Required text: Material in course pack form to be purchased at Middlebury.
+Required text: Material in electronic format will be made available upon arrival at Middlebury.

 Summer 2013, LS 7 Week Session, Summer 2014 Language Schools, LS 7 Week Session, Summer 2015 Language Schools, LS 7 Week Session, Summer 2016 Language Schools, LS 7 Week Session